yardensepton/easypack-server/README.md

 The EasyPack server is built with Python using the FastAPI framework, offering a secure and efficient backend for the EasyPack application.
 The server handles the creation of customized packing lists by analyzing trip details, such as destination, dates, and weather conditions.

+The frontend application for EasyPack is maintained in a separate repository [easypack-frontend](https://github.com/yardensepton/easypack-frontend).

 ## Key Features:

 * FastAPI Framework: Ensures high performance and scalability.